michaelpri10/Hide-Show-Unnecessary-Info-in-Chat/README.md

-##Hide/Show Unnecessary or Cluttering Information in the Sidebar of an SE Chatroom
+##Hide Unnecessary or Cluttering Information in the Sidebar of an SE Chatroom

 ###Description